Home » Koh Chang » Koh Chang Beaches

 Salak Khok

-You can eat seafood at Salak Khok Seafood, Krua Pa Jaew or Tilom, all in Salak Khok and in Chek Bae, at Rommai Talay, a very understated diner with superb views.
-Once you get to Long Beach, Treehouse’s simple restaurant always hits the spot.
+You’ll find plenty of seafood options in Salak Khok at Salak Khok Seafood, Krua Pa Jaew or Tilom and over in Chek Bae, Rommai Talay is a very understated diner with superb views.

 Most visitors rent a car or a motorbike to visit this part of Koh Chang – it makes for a terrfic day trip.